1. First, make the flavoured butter.

-Start the fire with small pieces of dry kindling, twigs and sticks.
-When it’s burning well add some large pieces of dry wood and some charcoal if your using it.
+6. Start the fire with small pieces of dry kindling, twigs and sticks.
+When it’s burning well add some large pieces of dry wood and some charcoal if you're using it.

-Let the fire build up it wants to be circular and large enough that when the mutton is hung above it its getting heat from all sides.
+7. Let the fire build up it wants to be circular and large enough that when the mutton is hung above it, it is getting heat from all sides.

-Serve slices of the mutton with fire baked jacket potatoes and a home made salsa verde.
+11. Serve slices of the mutton with fire-baked jacket potatoes and a homemade salsa verde.